• General Psychology •

 25% All required Major tests must be completed before a student can take the final.

 Doing the practice testing on the instructor's web site is an integral part of this course!
 Always take the practice tests provided for you, it will enhance your chance of doing well on course's tests.

 There is not, nor will there be made any provision for extra credit work in my classes.

 • Prompt & regular class attendance is considered necessary for satisfactory work.
-It is the responsibility of the professor to keep an accurate & comprehensive record of attendance.
+See College Catalog for full class attendance policy.

 Ψ IF you leave class without prior permission while it is in session, you will receive an unexcused absence!

-Note: Makeup tests will always be alternate versions of the test given to the class.
+Note: Makeup tests may be alternate versions of the test given to the class.